-With his debut cookbook, Mezzogiorno coming later this year, we caught up with Calabrian-born Francesco Mazzei, head chef and owner of Italian restaurant L'Anima.
+Inspired by his debut cookbook, Mezzogiorno, we caught up with Calabrian-born Francesco Mazzei, head chef and owner of Italian restaurant L’Anima.
 Find out what mistakes he thinks Brits make when it comes to Italian food, his favourite cookbooks, dream dinner party guests and more!

 Can you tell us a bit more about your book Mezzogiorno?

 It’s all about Southern Italian cooking.
 Mezzogiorno means half day, it means lunchtime, and it’s also the name of the poorest part of Italy.
 The cooking is all about cucina povera which means Mammas cooking with chefs hands.

 If you had to pick one recipe to show off what the book is all about, which one would it be?